 Regionally, each circuit includes a circuit judicial council that carries out critical oversight responsibilities.
 Each council has broad authority to “make all necessary and appropriate orders for the effective and expeditious administration of justice within its circuit.”
 28 U.S.C. § 332(d)(1).
 Council functions cover judicial conduct and disability review processes, and councils review district court plans on a range of topics such as indigent defense and jury selection.

-At the district level, every federal court is responsible for the effective stewardship of public resources under its control and for appointing and removing its employees as necessary.
+Every federal court is responsible for the effective stewardship of public resources under its control and for appointing and removing its employees as necessary.
 Each court is required to have clearly defined procedures for making financial management decisions and producing timely financial reports.
 Courts must produce management plans for monitoring various court operations, including a budget organization plan, budget spending plan, internal controls plan, employment dispute resolution plan, jury plan, court reporter management plan, Criminal Justice Act plan, and long-range facilities plan.
 Data on every court’s caseload and processing times are compiled and published on the judiciary’s public website.

 The Third Branch is internally structured and equipped with multiple mechanisms for self-correction.
-This interlaced, multi-tiered system of administrative checks and overlapping authorities has provided effective operational oversight and accountability and ensured that problems are promptly identified and fixed.
-Working together, these components have proven an effective deterrent against misconduct and misuse of public resources, fostered a culture of integrity and accountability, and contributed to the federal judiciary’s established record of sound stewardship.
+This interlaced, multi-tier system of administrative checks and overlapping authorities has provided effective operational oversight and accountability and ensured that problems are promptly identified and fixed.
+Working together, these components have proven an effective deterrent against misconduct and misuse of public resources, fostered a culture of integrity and accountability, and contributed to the federal Judiciary’s established record of sound stewardship.